refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 };
 ```

-Refine offers various built-in data providers, such as xxxx.
+> Refine offers various built-in data providers for popular data sources like REST, Strapi, AirTable, Supabase, GraphQL, and more.
+See the [Data Providers](/docs/core/providers/data-provider) page for more information.

 > See the [Data Fetching](/docs/guides-concepts/data-fetching/) guide for more information.